 - Measles Immunization Campaigns Delayed: Measles is one of the world’s most infectious and deadly diseases.
 WHO is the key implementing agency in the Measles & Rubella Initiative with its disease surveillance networks, vaccination campaigns, and technical expertise.
 As COVID-19 continues to spread globally, over 117 million children in 37 countries may miss out on receiving life-saving measles vaccine.
 Measles immunization campaigns in 24 countries have already been delayed; more will be postponed.
 Withdrawal of U.S. funding or membership in WHO would further upset these efforts and delay the goal of achieving and maintaining a world without measles, rubella and congenital rubella syndrome.

 - Weaken PEPFAR: The President’s Emergency Plan for AIDS Relief was started by President Bush with bipartisan support in 2003.
 PEPFAR relies on and helps countries implement WHO’s treatment guidelines for HIV/AIDS.
 PEPFAR and WHO work together to enhance programs in areas including lab capacity, prevention of mother to child transmission, TB/HIV, health systems strengthening, and counseling and testing.
-U.S. withdrawal of funding and/or membership in WHO would have a negative impact on the ability of WHO’s HIV/AIDS Program to support what has been PEPFAR’s remarkable success in savings millions of lives.
+U.S. withdrawal of funding and/or membership in WHO would have a negative impact on the ability of WHO’s HIV/AIDS Program to support what has been PEPFAR’s remarkable success in saving millions of lives.